 Qualifications and experience

-Vocational qualifications, such as a City and Guilds diploma in Maintenance Operations or Construction Skills Certification Scheme (CSCS) cards, may be required depending on your job, which you can add to your CV to boost your credibility.
+Vocational qualifications, such as a City and Guilds diploma in Maintenance Operations or Construction Skills Certification Scheme (CSCS) cards, may be required depending on your job.
+These can be added to your CV to boost your credibility.

 Hands-on experience is the most crucial element to bringing in a steady amount of work.
 Apprenticeships, volunteering schemes, or assisting an experienced handyman can give you valuable insights and help you refine your skills.